Brazilian Navy Nuclear Program: Uranium enrichment

 Commander Othon's research group developed its own ultracentrifuge design, addressing issues of friction, balancing, and resonance.
 To withstand the mechanical stresses of tens of thousands of revolutions per minute, the Brazilian machines were built from maraging steel and carbon fiber.
-The greatest challenge was in the suspension: the Brazilian ultracentrifuge does not use conventional bearings and spins around its axis by magnetic levitation, maintaining a vacuum between the casing and the rotor.
+The greatest challenge was in the suspension: the Brazilian ultracentrifuge does not use conventional bearings and spins around its axis by magnetic levitation, and maintains a vacuum between the casing and the rotor.
 This prevents friction between parts, reducing energy consumption and mechanical wear.
 Details of the system, such as the number and position of magnetic bearings, the rotation speed, and the control system, are classified.
-According to engineer Roberto M. Sales, the control measures the displacement between the rotor and a reference point and adjusts the current of the magnets.
+According to engineer Roberto M. Sales, the control system measures the displacement between the rotor and a reference point and adjusts the current of the magnets.

 The development of the first ultracentrifuge lasted from 2 February 1980 to December 1981.
 On 4 September 1982, using only two centrifuges, the first milligrams were enriched.
 The enrichment level was "zero point something", in Othon's recollection; over the next two years, the program studied the collective operation of the machines and industrialized the components for the future enrichment plant, including the steel alloy.
 In September 1984, nine centrifuges were operating in cascade.
 The parallel nuclear program could already show greater results than the official one.

 In 1985, enrichment of uranium to 20% was achieved.
 However, enrichment at USP was on a laboratory scale.
 The next step, therefore, was an enrichment plant, which was established in Aramar, where 48 ultracentrifuges were installed by the time of its inauguration.
 By 1995, there were about 800.
 Aramar normally enriches to 5%, but the PNM has already produced at 20% in the past, and this can be done again with international authorization.